top of page

 Parenting involves constant decision-making.
 For many of us, the difficult decisions start before our child is born.

-You may be be struggling to decide whether to become a parent—on your own or with a partner—or perhaps you’re figuring out whether to add to your family.
+You may be be struggling to decide whether becoming a parent is right for you.
+Or maybe you're considering parenting on your own or deciding whether to add to your family.

 Or maybe you know you want to parent, but need help figuring out whether to use donor gametes (sperm or egg), embryo donation, surrogacy or adoption.